Beginning January 18, at 9:00 AM, we will launch Sunday School (Equipping Hour) for all ages as a regular time of teaching and discipleship.

 we were hopelessly separated from Christ,

-What unspeakable glory it is that God the Most High is also God the Most Merciful!
-In our helpless, hopeless, and hostile state, the God of Abraham, Isaac, and Jacob pitied us (Eze.
+What unspeakable glory that the Most High is also the Most Merciful!
+In our helpless and hostile state, the Judge of all the earth pitied us (Ezek.
 16:5).
-Moved by a passion for His glory and a love for our souls, He opened our blind eyes to see the enormity of our sin and the awful reality of our guilt.
-He caused us to see that we were undeserving, ill-deserving, hell-deserving rebels who had only ever lived for our sinful selves in a theater of a world that exists to exhibit God's life-giving glory.
-The goodness and loving kindness of God our Savior came to us powerfully through the message of the gospel (Titus 3:4-7).
-His Spirit so moved in us that the message that some of us had long ignored and considered to be irrelevant and foolish was suddenly the greatest news and most important message we had ever heard (1 Thess.
-1:4-5).
+Moved by a passion for His glory and a love for our souls, He opened our blind eyes to see the enormity of our sin and the wickedness of our ways.
+We saw that we were undeserving, ill-deserving, hell-deserving rebels who lived only for ourselves in the theater of a world that exists to display the breathtaking beauty of His glory.
+When the goodness and lovingkindness of God came to us through the gospel, His Spirit so moved in us that the message once ignored as irrelevant and dismissed as foolish became the greatest news we had ever heard (Tit.
+3:4–7; 1 Thess.
+1:4–5).

-Our blind eyes were opened to see the beauty and glory of Jesus Christ as the all-sufficient Savior that He is, able and willing to save to the uttermost all who draw near to God through Him (Heb.
+Our eyes were opened to behold the life-giving glory of Jesus Christ, the all-sufficient Savior who is able and willing to save to the uttermost all who draw near to God through Him (Heb.
 7:25).
-Our deaf ears were unstopped and we heard the voice of the Good Shepherd calling us out of the sheepfold of sin and into His lush pastures of life and liberty (John 10:3).
-By the power of the Holy Spirit, Christ became sweet to our souls and sin became disgustingly bitter (2 Cor.
+Our ears were unstopped to hear the voice of the Good Shepherd calling us out of the sheepfold of sin into His green pastures of life and freedom (John 10:3).
+Our hearts were changed by the power of the Holy Spirit so that Christ became indescribably sweet to our souls and sin became disgustingly bitter (2 Cor.
 5:17).
-We were granted the unspeakable privilege of seeing and savoring Jesus as the one pearl of greatest value (Matt.
-13:45-46), the One worth losing everything for.

-Our hearts were even more ecstatic when we learned that Jesus not only died in our place and for our sin, but that after three days He was raised from the dead by the glory of the Father for our justification (Rom.
+The ever-blessed Son became a curse for us so that we who stood under God’s curse might stand forever blessed in His presence.
+Our joy overflowed when we learned that Jesus not only bore our sin and died in our place, but was raised three days later by the glory of the Father for our justification (Rom.
 4:25).
-The resurrection of Jesus gives us the greatest possible assurance that the sins of all of His people have been forgiven, paid for, and put away once and for all!
-As far as the east is from the west, so far has He removed our transgressions from us (Psa.
-103:12).
+Christ's resurrection gives us the greatest possible assurance that the sins of His people have been fully forgiven, paid for, and put away once for all.
+As far as the east is from the west, so far has He removed our transgressions from us!

-Upon believing in Christ, God not only forgave our sins and purified our souls, but He declared us to be righteous in His sight, clothing us with the very righteousness of His Son (2 Cor.
-5:21).
-Now adopted into His family and assured of eternal glory, we rejoice and find great comfort in the promise that He who began a good work in us will bring it to completion one day (Phil.
+Upon trusting Jesus, God not only forgave our sins and purified our souls, but also declared us righteous in His sight, clothing us with the very righteousness of His Son (2 Cor.
+5:21; Isa.
+61:10).
+Now adopted into God's family and assured of eternal glory, we rejoice in the guarantee that He who began a good work in us will bring it to completion (Phil.
 1:6).
-Our Savior has given us eternal life, and because of His death and ongoing work of interceding for us, we will never perish, and no one will ever be able to snatch us from His hand (John 10:28).
+Our Savior has given us eternal life, and because of His priestly work of dying for us and interceding for us, we will never perish, and no one can snatch us from His hand (John 10:28).
 We press on, knowing that His infinite power will sustain us to the end.
-By no means have we or will we obtain perfection in this life, but we press on toward the goal of the upward call of God in Christ.
+Though we will not attain perfection in this life, we press on toward the goal of the upward call of God in Christ (Phil.
+3:14).
 Each of us can say with John Newton,

 I am not what I ought to be,